hayj/WebBrowser/README.md

  * Considers an ajax sleep as not being a bottleneck, but the get itself
  * It can detect 404 errors with Selenium (which doesn't provide this information).
 [Coming soon].

-You can set the driver and headless or not (don't forgot to install driver and set the PATH env):
+You can set the driver and headless or not (don't forgot to install driver and set the PATH var env):

 	from hjwebbrowser.browser import *
 	b = Browser(driverType=DRIVER_TYPE.chrome, headless=False) # or DRIVER_TYPE.phantomjs